infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 ---

-### Labels or instruction
+### Labels or Instructions (WCAG 3.3.2 - Level A)

-*This technique covers point 3.3.2 Labels or Instructions - Level A of the WCAG standard.*
+> This technique covers point *3.3.2 Labels or Instructions - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**